Money management is one of the life skills for teens that we’ve been discussing with our children for a long time.

-We decided to step back and think about the life skills and lessons we really wanted to teach our children.
-For us the bigger issue was money management – helping our kids understand the value of money and how to build solid habits and decision making skills around managing their money.
+Helping our kids understand the value of money and how to build solid habits and decision making skills around managing their money.

 Creating a program for your children doesn’t have to be difficult.
 Actually, we have found that keeping the program simple helps to keep the focus on the habits and lessons you want to cover.
-We were fortunate to find a program at our state homeschool convention that met our needs very well.

 Encouraging Kids to Make Financial Decisions

 At the beginning of the month, I had my kids the money and they in turn split it into 5 different envelopes or wallets.
 Throughout the month, they make decisions for how to use their money based on the topics represented by each wallet:

 Wealth – This money goes directly into their savings account at the bank.
 Each month when the money is deposited we look at the new balance and the interest earned on the account.

 Plan – Kids are encouraged to think long term and create a savings plan for a “big” purchase that is important to them.
 Over the years my guys have used their “Plan” money for things like a new bike, a guitar, an iPod, and more.

 Learn – Funds can be used for items that will enhance their education.
 My older kids take this money with them on field trips, to book stores, and anywhere they might find something to support their education.
 They have used their “Learn” money to purchase items like books, DVDs, and materials for science experiments, and to attend conferences and demonstrations on topics they want to learn more about.